Sprechender/py-repo-downloader/README.md

 ## Notes

-- Ensure that you everyvidy has the necessary permissions to access the repository's releases and their assets.
 - This script relies on the GitHub API.
 If there are any issues with fetching releases, verify the repository information and your internet connection.
-- For any questions, feedback, or issues, feel free to open an issue..
+- For any questions, feedback, or issues, feel free to open an issue.